Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/06_þetta,-hver,-and-hvað.md

 ## Hvað and Hver

 *Hvað* is a special form of the word *hver*.
 For these basic identifying sentences, you can think of *hvað* as meaning *what*, and *hver* as meaning *who*.
-You can only use hver to ask who a single person is

 Example 1: Hvað er þetta? - (What is that?) \
 Example 2: Hver er þetta? - (Who is that?)

-With both of these
+*Note: You can only use "hver" to ask who a single person is.* More about *hver* will be revealed in a future lesson.

 ## Now I know:
 - how to identify something using *þetta*